 By stripping down the GoPro Hero 6 and removing all the unnecessary parts you can reduce the weight drastically from 117g to 17g.
 This enables a cinewhoop, or even smaller FPV drone to carry the decased GoPro with ease.

 This guide will be focusing on the GoPro Hero 6.
 I started another post just for the Hero 8.

-Warning: This project is for advance users only, if you choose to follow any instruction in this post, do so at your own risk.
+Warning: This project is for advanced users only, if you choose to follow instructions in this post, do so at your own risk.